LX-6/rainbow-attack/README.md

 This implementation uses multiprocessing to improve performance.
 It is also using pickle's serializing and de-serializing protocols for Python objects, to store and limit the table file size.

+We currently use it to crack sha256 hashes but you can change the hash function in the do_hash function in the rainbowattack_util.py file.

 ### Architecture :

 rainbowattack_main.py :